FusionbaseHQ/api-documentation/developer-sdk/python.md

 # Invoke a service by providing input data

 # The following lines of code are equivalent
-# Services can be invokes directly by their parameter names
+# Services can be invoked directly by their parameter names
 result = data_service.invoke(address_string="Agnes-Pockels-Bogen 1, 80992 München")